sph-mn/sph-db/other/documentation/considerations.md

 * option
   * custom-size per-type
     * size loaded from schema variable
+    * overhead from variable size

 # what happens on concurrent delete and update for a row
 * update is reinsert
 * probably last committed transaction wins
 * that is why updates are problematic
 * "update might prevent deletion"
+* part of lmdb, not sph-db

 # how to create custom virtual types
 set the corresponding flag with db-type-create